-ATTENTION: Due to the ongoing Corona crisis BNKR – current reflections on art and architecture is closed until mid-April.
+ATTENTION: Due to the ongoing Corona crisis BNKR – current reflections on art and architecture is temporarily closed.
 We don’t offer any guided tours either.
 We’ll keep you posted by means of the BNKR newsletter, our website and Social Media.
 Please take care for eachother and read latest news on the website of the Robert-Koch-Institut.
 Don’t hesitate to send us a message to email@example.com in case of questions regarding the exhibition “The Architecture of Deception”.
 Many thanks for your understanding!

 For its next annual cycle of projects, BNKR – current reflections on art and architecture has invited acclaimed curators Sam Bardaouil and Till Fellrath of artReoriented to curate a series of exhibitions and public programs.
 Conceived under the title “The Architecture of Deception”, the 2020/2021 edition takes for its departure point the actual BNKR building.
 Designed from the outside to look like a residential building, it was in effect a bunker built by the Nazi regime in 1943 to shelter citizens in Munich’s district Nord-Schwabing.
 In responding to this act of trickery, the curators will assemble a number of contemporary artistic practices that employ strategies of architectural and visual deception to create spatially perplexing experiences.
 By weaving in links to other mechanisms of confusion the program will also tackle the question of how art can be coopted into various ideologically-laden projects.
 Spatially driven and thematically concerned, “The Architecture of Deception” is intended as a playful, yet critical experience that encourages the viewer to search beyond the obvious, reminding us that what we see is often a matter of perspective, and rarely the form of a fixed truth.